 In 2007, Altan became founding editor-in-chief and lead columnist of the daily Taraf newspaper and remained in that position until resigning in December 2012.
 In his Taraf columns, he continued to defend minority rights and de-militarization of Turkish politics.
 He has been a staunch supporter of Turkey’s European vocation and the democratic reforms this requires.
 When the Justice and Development Party (AKP) government, in its early years, introduced EU-supported reform packages and fought to undermine the military tutelage system in Turkey, Altan became an outspoken supporter of those policies despite his liberal secular values being at odds with the government’s Islamist outlook.
 As Tayyip Erdoğan, the AKP leader, engaged in more nationalistic rhetoric and turned away from reforms to incrementally ever greater authoritarianism, Altan turned into a fierce critic of the man and his politics.

-Today Altan remains in Silivri prison, outside the city of Istanbul.
-He cannot receive visitors except for weekly monitored meetings with immediate family members and his lawyers.
+Ahmet Altan remains in Silivri prison, outside the city of Istanbul.
+He cannot receive visitors except for weekly monitored meetings with immediate family members, three close friends and his lawyers.
 All written correspondence, which was totally banned in the first 16 months of his detention, is now closely monitored and at times censored.